peter88szabo/Hydrogen_polarizability_and_vdW_energy/README.md

 # Hydrogen_polarizability_and_vdW_energy
-The purpose of this code is to compute the polarizability of the Hydrogen atom and the van der Waals energy of a H-H dimer.
+The purpose of this code is to compute the static polarizability of the Hydrogen atom and the van der Waals energy of a H-H dimer.
+(The exact value of the static polariziabiity in atomic units is 9/2)

 Second order perturbation theory is utilized to compute these quantities.